Backdating Employee Termination Date

 Entering a Future Event

-If you are entering a future termination and the plan the employee will be enrolled in when they term is not in effect, it is best to use the future termination tool.
-If you do not use the future termination tool, the system will trigger COBRA on the current plans vs. future plans.
+If you are entering a future termination and the plan the employee will be enrolled in when they term is not in effect, you NEED TO use the future termination tool or the system will not trigger COBRA or pending timing, may trigger on the current plans set to end which would not be correct.